mgrman/BlazorWith3d/README.md

 - Incremental source gen

 - consider special WASM only interop, as that might be faster
+  - also it opens to support of span or arraySegment types to reduce copying of memory
+  - e.g. new binaryAPIWithResponse with types mapping to memoryView could be nice, as then the rest works as before

 - add explicit serializer interface for Typescript (to be able to override and mainly expose new types serialization)